crystal-lang/crystal-website/_posts/2025-03-21-stockholm-meetup-recap.md

 ---
-title: Crystal Meetup in Stockholm
+title: Imagining the future of Crystal together in Stockholm
 summary: Recap of two days reflecting and sharing experiences on Crystal
 author: mverzilli
 categories: project community